Peter Morris (surgeon): Career

 His professional scientific career has revolved around transplantation and transplantation biology, with a major interest in the immune response to histocompatibility antigens and their suppression.
 One of his key contributions was the discovery of cytotoxic antibodies in patients after renal transplantation and their association with graft failure.
 Other research interests included extensive studies of HLA and disease and the use of HLA as a genetic marker in anthropology.
 His clinical interests have been in transplantation and vascular surgery.
 He was a former President of The Royal College of Surgeons of England, The Transplantation Society (International), the British Transplantation Society, the European Surgical Association and the International Surgical Society.
 He was the editor of Kidney Transplantation: Principles and Practice, which is now in its 6th edition, and the widely acclaimed Oxford Textbook of Surgery, which is in its 2nd edition.

 Personal life and death

-Morris died from bowel cancer on 29 October 2022, at the age of 88.
+Morris died from bowel cancer at his home in Richmond Village, near Witney, Oxfordshire, on 29 October 2022, at the age of 88.